Not in Residence

-Yvonne Yew is a research fellow with the International Security Program and Project on Managing the Atom.
+Yvonne Yew is an associate with Project on Managing the Atom.
 A former Singapore diplomat, she has worked on regional and multilateral issues in Asia and in Europe.
 She was last posted in Austria, where she was responsible for establishing an office in Vienna and served as the Alternate Representative and Governor to the International Atomic Energy Agency during Singapore's term on the IAEA Board of Governors from 2004–2006.
 She was also consultant to the Comprehensive Nuclear Test-Ban Treaty Organization's International Scientific Studies Project.

 June 13, 2011

-By Yvonne Yew, Research Fellow, Project on Managing the Atom/International Security Program
+By Yvonne Yew, Associate, Project on Managing the Atom/International Security Program

 The Obama administration has sought a global cooperative approach to stem the spread of nuclear weapons and push for a stronger global engagement on the non-proliferation front.
 In the context of these efforts, this paper looks at the Non-Aligned Movement (NAM), established 50 years ago and representing 120 "global South" countries on issues related to nuclear rights and proliferation.